forgotten-pillar/fp-notes/content/pattern-matching-gospel/alabaster-box.md

 > [!bible] [Ephesians 5:2 - KJV](https://www.biblegateway.com/passage/?search=Ephesians+5:2&version=kjv)
 > 2. And walk in love, as Christ also hath loved us, and hath **given himself for us** *an offering* and *a sacrifice* to God for **a sweetsmelling savour**.

+See also [[fermented-or-unfermented-wine|Fermented or Unfermented Wine]] for another pattern matching study.

 > [!example] Poem [[broken-alabaster-tale-of-sacrifice|Alabaster Box]]